 To apply for the UK IPO Audits Plus scheme an applicant should, in the first instance, contact one of the UK IPO’s recognised partners: Innovate UK Edge (formerly Enterprise Europe Network), Scottish Enterprise and the Highlands and Island Enterprises, or the Welsh Government.
 They will advise whether the business would qualify for the scheme.
 If the qualification criteria are met, an application for the grant is made via the partner scheme to the UKIPO on the business’s behalf.

 If the UK IPO accepts the application, the business can then instruct an IP firm, such as HLK, to conduct the audit.

 The IP Access scheme is an extension of the IP Audits Plus scheme and is available only to businesses who have completed an IP audit using IP Audits Plus funding.

-The scheme offers a contribution of £5,000 for eligible SMEs in the UK, which can be used as a contribution towards many IP related costs including professional fees for IP services both in the UK and overseas, the management of IP assets, consultancy, IP insurance and valuation and tax relief advice.
+The scheme offers a contribution of up to £5,000 for eligible SMEs in the UK, which can be used as a contribution towards many IP related costs including professional fees for IP services both in the UK and overseas, the management of IP assets, consultancy, IP insurance and valuation and tax relief advice.

 How HLK can help

 At HLK, we are experienced in carrying out IP audits across a wide range of technologies.
 HLK can help businesses access the UK IPO grant and can conduct an IP Audit under the UK IPO Audits Plus scheme.

 If you would like further information about applying for funding under either scheme, or if you would like to engage HLK to carry out an IP audit for your business, please get in touch.